alex-404-png/dashboard/README.md

 project/
 │
 ├── index.html
-├── assets/ # IF YOU WANT TO ADD U CAN ADD BELOW THINGS │   ├── css/
+├── assets/ # IF YOU WANT TO ADD U CAN ADD BELOW DIRECTORIES │   ├── css/
 │   ├── js/
 │   ├── images/